khale/encryption-wrappers/README.md

 ## Crypto Wrappers

 This is a set of shell scripts that wrap around the OpenSSL utility (because I can't seem to remember the incantations).
-Used for sending data in open channels with manual encryption/decryption, both symmetric and asymmetric.
+Used for sending text in open channels with manual encryption/decryption, both symmetric and asymmetric.

 ## Prerequisites